Cryptsu/Cryptsu.github.io/README.md

 ### Visualization
 For visualization, I got my inspirations from these websites, which are from CTF bloggers.
 While most of them are just adapted from already existed Hugo templates, which I could just found online, some of them have very cool contents (some I just copy the styles, sorry :<)

-- https://chovid99.github.io/: For the homepage's icon and text typing stuffs.
+- https://chovid99.github.io/: For the homepage's icon and text typing stuffs / page structure.
-- https://mystiz.hk/: For inspiring me to use Mono-fonts / have cool table of content on my page.
+- https://mystiz.hk/: For inspiring me to use Mono-fonts / have cool table of content / table-style on my page.
 He also writes really cool Crypto posts.